Art and Food as Creative Platforms for Neighborhood Revitalization

 Funders and Supporters

-The project is funded by a planning grant from the Kresge Foundation's "FreshLo" program, the PNM Resources Foundation, and the McCune Charitable Foundation.
+The project is funded by a planning grant from the Kresge Foundation's "FreshLo" program, the PNM Resources Foundation, the McCune Charitable Foundation and the City of Albuquerque.

 Phase One: Arts Engagement (2016-2017)